connecting

 Train Stations are huge and quite a distance from the centers.

-Once on board, enjoy the views riding in comfort.
+Once on board, relax and enjoy the views riding in comfort.

 Click Here to see more on Luang Prabang and more in Laos